Succinct Encodings of Binary Trees with Application to AVL Trees

-If $\mC=\bigsqcup_{n=0}^\infty\mC_n$ is a family of objects, with $\mC_n$ denoting the objects of size $n$ in $\mC$, then a representation of $\mC$ is called \emph{succinct} if it uses $\log_2 |\mC_n| + o(\log |\mC_n|)$ bits to store the objects of $\mC_n$.
+If $\mC=\bigcup_{n=0}^\infty\mC_n$ is a family of objects, with $\mC_n$ denoting the objects of size $n$ in $\mC$, then a representation of $\mC$ is called \emph{succinct} if it maps each object of $\mC_n$ to a unique string of length $\log_2 |\mC_n| + o(\log |\mC_n|)$.
 A succinct representation is thus one whose space complexity asymptotically equals, up to lower-order terms, the information-theoretic lower bound.
-A \emph{succinct data structure}~\cite{DBLP:reference/crc/Munro004,DBLP:books/daglib/0038982} of $\mC$ is a succinct representation that supports a range of operations on $\mC$ under time constraints.
-More generally, a \emph{compact data structure}~\cite{Navarro2016} is one that uses `close to' $\log_2 |\mC_n|$ bits of storage (for instance, a constant multiple close to $1$).
+A \emph{succinct data structure}~\cite{DBLP:reference/crc/Munro004, Navarro2016} for $\mC$ is a succinct representation of $\mC$ that supports a range of operations on $\mC$ under reasonable time constraints.